-Daniel Ross attended high school at Saint John High.
-After graduation, he went on to study at the Provincetown Playhouse in New York (1934), which led to further studies at the University of Chicago.
-He then pursued creative writing at the University of Oklahoma and Columbia University.
+After attending Saint John High School, Daniel Ross studied at the Provincetown Playhouse in New York in 1934, leading him to further studies at the University of Chicago.
+He went on to study creative writing at the University of Oklahoma and Columbia University.

-Daniel Ross’s primary residence was Saint John, where he returned after the death of his first wife, Charlotte (née McCormack) Ross, in 1959.
-Prior to that (1930-1948), he lived in numerous places throughout the United States as an actor and manager of a traveling production company.
-Walter Pidgeon had also encouraged him to return to New Brunswick and start his own theatre company, which he did between 1948-1957.
-During the Second World War, Ross served with British Entertainment Services.
-With the advent of television and economic decline in theatre, he decided to enter the field of creative writing and became a full-time writer for the latter half of his career (1957-1995).
-His second wife, Marilyn Ann Clark, served as Ross’s assistant throughout the years of their marriage, proofreading and editing his work.
+Daniel Ross mainly resided in Saint John, returning after the death of his first wife, Charlotte (née McCormack) Ross, in 1959.
+Between 1930 and 1948, he lived in various places across the United States, working as an actor and manager for a traveling production company.
+Encouraged by Walter Pidgeon, Ross returned to New Brunswick and established his own theater company between 1948 and 1957.
+During World War II, Ross served with British Entertainment Services.
+As the theater industry declined and television grew, Ross shifted to creative writing, making it his full-time career from 1957 to 1995.
+His second wife, Marilyn Ann Clark, worked as his assistant, proofreading and editing his work.

-Ross is considered to be “Canada’s Most Prolific Writer” (New Brunswick Consortium of Professional Writers) and “the fastest fiction writer that ever lived” (Alden Nowlan).
-He is the author of an astounding 358 novels, 12 plays, and over 600 short stories.
-His chosen genres are gothic, mystery, western, and romance.
+Recognized as “Canada’s Most Prolific Writer” by the New Brunswick Consortium of Professional Writers and “the fastest fiction writer that ever lived” by Alden Nowlan, Ross authored an impressive 358 novels, 12 plays, and over 600 short stories.
+He wrote in various genres, including gothic, mystery, western, and romance.

-Ross wrote under a number of pseudonyms, including Leslie Ames, Rose Dana, Ruth Dorset, Ann Gilmer, Ellen Randolph, Dan Roberts, Clarissa Ross, Dana Ross, Marilyn Ross, Jane Rossiter, Tex Steel, and Rose Williams.
-His complete works are housed at Boston University, and many of his novels and short stories continue to sell after his death.
-He was recognized for best first novel in Canada with the Gibson National Literary award.
-His other achievements include recognition from the Guinness Book of World Records, an honorary doctorate from the University of New Brunswick (1988), and The Queen Elizabeth Silver Jubilee Medal (1978).
+Under multiple pseudonyms such as Leslie Ames, Rose Dana, Ruth Dorset, Ann Gilmer, Ellen Randolph, Dan Roberts, Clarissa Ross, Dana Ross, Marilyn Ross, Jane Rossiter, Tex Steel, and Rose Williams, Ross wrote a wide range of novels, plays, and short stories.
+His complete works are housed at Boston University, and many of his works continue to sell posthumously.
+Ross received numerous accolades, including the Gibson National Literary Award for best first novel in Canada, recognition from the Guinness Book of World Records, an honorary doctorate from the University of New Brunswick (1988), and The Queen Elizabeth Silver Jubilee Medal (1978).

-Daniel Ross died on November 1, 1995, in his native Saint John at age 82.
+Daniel Ross passed away on November 1, 1995, in his hometown of Saint John at the age of 82.

 Click here to discover more famous New Brunswickers.